 You can also purchase premade items and resell them.

-The opportunities are endless when it comes to creating and customizing products on CafePress.
-However, it is important to remember that if your teen wants to sell their creations, they’ll have to find a platform to do so.
+The opportunities are endless when it comes to creating and customizing products.
+However, it is important to remember that if you want to sell your own creations, you have to find a platform to do so.

-U-haul hires online representatives, and is one of the better online jobs from home for students.
-U-haul starts employees at $10.00 an hour, to work from home on a computer providing customer service.
+U-haul hires online representatives and is one of the better online jobs from home for students.
+It starts employees at $10.00 an hour to work from home on a computer providing customer service.